rogino/COSCNotes/COSC368/Exam Notes.md

   - Intra-modal: guidance to help user move towards the ceiling of performance within a mode
   - Inter-modal: make user aware of existence of different, faster modes
   - Vocab expansion: make user aware of most common commands
-  - Task strategy: inteligent UIs that figure out what the user is trying to do and suggests more efficient strategies to achieve it
+  - Task strategy: intelligent UIs that figure out what the user is trying to do and suggests more efficient strategies to achieve it

 Human Memory: